Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Illustration on simulations

 \subsubsection{Hypothesis Testing: Bolshoi Clusters}

 Perhaps more interestingly, we now perform a series of hypothesis tests as discussed in Section \ref{HypothesisTesting}.
-For each Bolshoi cluster we construct three possible example hypothesis tests which one may wish to perform.
-In this case these hypothesis' were either: structure removal followed by segmentation-inpainting; or Gaussian smoothing of certain structures (\textit{i.e.} smoothing multiple peaks into a single larger peak which may be of interest when conducting peak-count analysis).
-Though these are both extremely useful tools, it is important to stress the generality of our approach such that any well defined operation on the reconstructed image, with a clear understandable hypothesis, is applicable.
+For each of the remaining 3 Bolshoi cluster we construct three possible example hypothesis tests which one may wish to perform.
+In this case these hypotheses were either: structure removal followed by segmentation-inpainting; or Gaussian smoothing of certain structures (\textit{i.e.} smoothing multiple peaks into a single larger peak which may be of interest when conducting peak-count analysis).
+Though these are both extremely useful considerations, it is important to stress the generality of our approach such that any well defined operation on the reconstructed image, with a clear understandable hypothesis, is applicable.

 To ensure the method behind hypothesis testing is clear, we will walk through a typical application.
-Figure \ref{fig:bolshoi_1_hypothesis_testing} displays the hypothesis tests applied to the Bolshoi-1 cluster.
-Conceptually, the correct way to interpret Hypothesis 1 (red) is: \textit{`The central dark core is likely just an artifact of the reconstruction'}.
+The top row of Figure \ref{fig:bolshoi_1_hypothesis_testing} displays the hypothesis tests applied to the first Bolshoi cluster.
+Conceptually, the correct way to interpret Hypothesis 1 (H1, red) is: \textit{`The central dark core is likely just an artifact of the reconstruction'}.

 This structure is then removed from the image by segmentation-inpainting (lower left image), and the objective function is then recalculated.
-It is found that the objective function is now larger than the approximate level-set threshold $\epsilon^{\prime}_{99\%}$ and so the hypothesis is \textbf{rejected}.
+It is found that the objective function is now larger than the approximate level-set threshold $\epsilon^{\prime}_{99\%}$, the surrogate segmentation-inpainted image falls outside of the $99\%$ HPD credible region, and so the hypothesis is \textbf{rejected}.
 This implies that the structure is not simply an artifact, but is necessary to the integrity of the reconstruction, \textit{i.e.} this structure is now determined to be physical at $99\%$ confidence.
 However, had removing this region \textbf{not} raised the objective function above $\epsilon^{\prime}_{99\%}$, then the conclusion is that their is insufficient evidence to reject the hypothesis (which is \textbf{not} equivalent to saying that the region is strictly not physical).

-An identical thought process can be applied to hypothesis tests 2 and 3 in Figure \ref{fig:bolshoi_1_hypothesis_testing}, hypothesis test 1 in Figure \ref{fig:bolshoi_2_hypothesis_testing}, and all three hypothesis tests presented in Figure \ref{fig:bolshoi_3_hypothesis_testing}.
-The results of these demonstration hypothesis tests are presented in their corresponding tables.